dem42/blog/content/posts/memory_semantics_rust_cpp_zig_gc.md

 I would say that Rust's pros outweigh its cons.
 I do have a pet peeve with the language though.
 Namely, its reliance on macros.
 It has two parallel macro systems, declarative and procedural macros.
 Quite honestly, you need to spend a lot of time learning each if you want to write your own macros or understand macros others have written.
 In addition to macros, Rust also has a powerful type system with traits and monomorphized generics, expansive pattern matching facilities, async/await, operator overloading and automatic deref.
 In short, there's a lot to learn to feel like an accomplished Rust programer and I personally wish it was a bit simpler.

 # C++
-Let's now look at memory semantics of C++.
+Let's now look at the memory semantics of C++.
 It should be said that C++ is a language that has evolved a lot and there are many different ways to express things in C++.
 This can get very confusing and I feel it is easy to make mistakes.

 First of all, immutablility can (assuming no use of the `mutable` keyword) be achieved by marking your variables as `const`.
 Such variables then only allow non-mutable access exactly like Rust's immutable references.
 The difference is of course that in C++ you can have a `const` and a non-const reference to the same memory active at the same time.
 Therefore, concurrency data races are definitely possible, but the language does give you a means to have immutability and program in a way that enforces the only-one-mutable-reference restriction, should you choose to do so.